MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-process-email-messages-in-batches-by-using-ews-in-exchange.md

 description: "Learn how to create, get, update, and delete batches of email messages in a single call by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Process email messages in batches by using EWS in Exchange
+# Process email messages in batches by using EWS in Exchange

 Learn how to create, get, update, and delete batches of email messages in a single call by using the EWS Managed API or EWS in Exchange.